Internal Medicine I

 Beyond the clinical benefits, the program is also accredited by RACE for 50 continuing education credits, ensuring that your learning is formally recognized.

-However, the most valuable outcome of this trajectory is the confidence and clarity you will gain when approaching internal medicine cases.
+However, the most valuable outcome of this training program is the confidence and clarity you will gain when approaching internal medicine cases.
 You will finish the program feeling better equipped, more structured in your thinking, and more confident in your clinical decision-making.

 Registrations are now open, and an early bird discount is available for early registrations: